claytonbrown/terraformExamples/aws/speed-test/README.md

 terraform plan
 ```

+**Warning:** `terraform plan` will fail if you have not yet generated an SSH key.
+Have a look at the first line in `setup.sh` to see how that's done.

-When you are done playing with the speed test ECS instance and are ready to delete all the resources created by terraform, run:
+When you are done playing with the speed test EC2 instance and are ready to delete all the resources created by terraform, run:

 ```
 ./destroy.sh